xiaojianggis/ai-urban-sustainability/lab1-basics-python-spatial-programing/install-anaconda.md

 ## 2.Be familiar with Anaconda
 When you have the Anaconda installed successfully, then you can open your Anaconda terminal (command line) and create virtual environment for Python programming.

 1. Open the Anaconda.
-For Windows, open the `Anaconda Prompt`
+For Windows, open the `Anaconda Powershell Prompt`
 <img src="images/win-terminal.png" title="A cute kitten" height="300" />.

 For Mac, go to the `terminal`,